-- Let's assume there is no water use from the Orange River by the RSA and Namibia as it was many years ago. - If Lesotho wanted to build a dam in the Senqu under such conditions, this dam would have no impact on downstream users, as there were no users downstream, except for the environment. - Over and above the environmental releases no additional releases (compensation releases) would then be required from the Lesotho Dam. - Currently however, the Orange River in the RSA and along the RSA/Namibia border is highly developed, with many users as well as major dams in place. - Under these conditions any dam build by Lesotho in the upstream catchment will have a significant impact on the water supply downstream and compensation releases from the Lesotho Dam will be required to be able to maintain the existing downstream water balance.
+- Let's assume there is no water use from the Orange River by the RSA and Namibia as it was many years ago. - If Lesotho wanted to build a dam in the Senqu under such conditions, this dam would have no impact on downstream users, as there were no users downstream, except for the environment.

+- Over and above the environmental releases no additional releases (mitigation releases) would then be required from the Lesotho Dam. - Currently however, the Orange River in the RSA and along the RSA/Namibia border is highly developed, with many users as well as major dams in place. - Under these conditions any dam build by Lesotho in the upstream catchment will have a significant impact on the water supply downstream and mitigation releases from the Lesotho Dam will be required to be able to maintain the existing downstream water balance.

 A practical example of such a case can be illustrated by the impact of Polihali and Verbeeldingskraal dams on the available yield from the future Makhaleng Dam in Lesotho.
-This is a realistic scenario as all three these dams are included in the short to medium term planning horizon of the two countries.
+This is a realistic scenario as all three of these dams are included in the short to medium term planning horizon of the two countries.
 Results from the analysis showed that the impact of Verbeeldingskraal and Polihali dams on the available net yield from Makhaleng Dam is relatively small being 11 million m3/a.
 This impact is purely as result of the rule/agreement dictating that upstream developments should not impact negatively on existing downstream developments.

 Quite a number of scenarios were analyzed as part of this assessment.
-These scenarios are listed and briefly described in Table v.
+These scenarios are listed and are briefly described in Table vi.

 Scenario Description Purpose ORP yield 2013 ORASECOM Phase III at 2013 development level HFY of the then existing ORP 2018 Base Scenario Current system with existing infrastructure and 2018 development level Determine yield from ORP to compare with the Phase 3 ORP yield result and related yield impact due to increased upstream water requirements.
 2030 Base Scenario As 2018 Base scenario but including future infrastructure developments: Polihali Dam, Verbeeldingskraal Dam, Lower Level storage in Vanderkloof and 2030 development level water requirements.
 Determine yield from ORP to confirm whether Verbeeldingskraal and Vanderkloof Lower Level storage were able to balance the ORP yield reduction due to Polihali Dam.
 Scenario 2 (2030) As the 2030 Base Scenario but including the proposed Makhaleng Dam and related transfer to Botswana Determine yield from ORP and verify whether the proposed Makhaleng Dam can support the Botswana transfer and not reduce the ORP yield.
-The purpose of Scenarios 2 development of downstream 2d to 2h is to determine the impact on yie m dams ld from upstream dams due to the Sub-scenario 2d (2030) As Scenario 2 but excluding Polihali, Verbeeldingskraal and Makhaleng Dam.
+The purpose of Scenarios 2d to 2h is to determine the impact on yield from upstream dams due to the development of downstream dams Sub-scenario 2d (2030) As Scenario 2 but excluding Polihali, Verbeeldingskraal and Makhaleng Dam.
 To determine the HFY at Vanderkloof/Gariep when none of the three dams are in place Sub-scenario 2e (2030) As scenario 2d but including a 3 MAR Makhaleng Dam.
-Makhaleng Dam allowed to support Gariep and Vanderkloof dams to maintain the downstream water balance.
-This scenario will provide the HFY available at Makhaleng when the downstream system (ORP) still produces the same HFY as for Scenario 2d Sub-scenario 2f (2030) As scenario 2 but excluding Makhaleng Dam.
-This scenario is in fact the same as the 2030 Base Scenario This scenario provides the HFY available at Vanderkloof/Gariep when Polihali and Verbeedingskraal dams are in place.
-Sub-scenario 2g (2030) As scenario 2f but including a 3 MAR Makhaleng Dam.
-Makhaleng Dam allowed to support Gariep and Vanderkloof dams to maintain the downstream water balance.
-This scenario will provide the HFY available at Makhaleng when the downstream system (ORP) still produces the same HFY as for Scenario 2f.
-Sub-scenario 2h (2030) As scenario 2g but not allowing Makhaleng Dam to support Gariep and Vanderkloof dams.
-This scenario will provide the HFY available at Makhaleng with no support to the ORP and will show the impact of Makhaleng Dam on the yield available from the ORP Scenario 3 (2030) As Scenario 2 but including the proposed Hlotse Dam (105 million m 3 gross storage) in the Lesotho Lowlands.
-Determine the yield from Hlotse Dam.
-Determine the impact of the Hlotse Scheme on the yield available from the ORP, Greater Bloemfontein systems and on the Lesotho abstractions from the Mohokare River Scenario 3c (2030) As Scenario 3 but increase Hlotse Dam by 15 million m 3 to gross storage to 120 million m 3 Determine the increase in yield due to the larger Hlotse Dam.
-Determine the impact of the Hlotse Scheme on the yield available from the ORP, Greater Bloemfontein systems and on the Lesotho abstractions from the Mohokare River Scenario 3d (2030) As Scenario 3c: Supply the expected 2050 demand (urban/rural, irrigation and EWR) from the dam.
-Use the remaining yield to support users along the Caledon and the ORP.
-Determine whether the remaining yield from Hlotse Dam will be able to restore the downstream water balances.
+Makhaleng Dam allowed to support Gariep and This scenario will provide the HFY available at Makhaleng when the downstream system (ORP) still

-Table v: Summary of scenarios for historic firm yield analyses
+Table vi: Summary of scenarios for historic firm yield analyses